ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 * Direct trainee teachers towards existing skills certifications NCCE (“Computer Science Accelerator Programme”)
     * By doing this trainee teachers accrue bursaries to take to their first employing school.
 This manifests externally visible and verifiable progress
 * Give trainee teachers the opportunity to sit a real GCSE computing exam in a school and be graded
-    * (In reality this should be a mandatory requirement of any trainee in any subject)
+    * (In reality this should be a mandatory requirement of any trainee teacher in any subject)

 ### What next?